 Chilli crop is mainly cultivated in light and red soils where irrigation is given at 15 days interval.
 This might increase the relative humidity between the plants which favours the disease development.
 Leite and Nicholson (1993) reported that in the development of most Colletotrichum spp. free water plays a favorable role.
 Conidia germinate in thin films of water on the leaf surface, develop germ tubes and appresoria, and penetrate the epidermis (Thakur et al. 2007).
 In addition, the lesions increase in number and coalesce to cover most of the leaf area under high humidity (Casela et al. 1997).

-The growth stage also have profound influence on disease incidences.
+The growth stage also has profound influence on disease incidences.
 In the study it is observed that, the disease intensity was severe at fruiting and harvesting stage (more on red chilli when compared with the green chilli) than at vegetative and flowering stages of the crop.
 This may be due to crop senescence where the pathogen can easily penetrate and developin the foliage, loss of rigidity in plant due to maturity.
 In contrast, Ko et al.2005 found that ripe pepper fruits (Capsicum annuum) were resistant to Colletotrichum gloeosporioides, while unripe, mature fruits were more susceptible.
 Similarly, Oh et al. 1998 and Kim et al. 1999 observed a greater prevalence of appressorium and infection hypha development on unripe fruit compared to ripe fruit.
 Some researchers (Wilson et al., 1990; Prusky et al., 2000; Chillet et al., 2007; Moral et al., 2008) emphasized that physiological changes (changes in pH and cell wall composition, decrease in fruit firmness, and increased soluble sugars and secondary metabolites) during the ripening stage could increase the chili pepper’s susceptibility to Colletotrichum spp.
 Infection.

 During the survey period, it was observed that, the low disease incidence was recorded on hybrids than varieties.
 However, the land race called Chapata was recorded highest per cent disease incidence of 80.
 Chilli crop was grown as only sole crop, there was no inter crop or mixed cropping was followed by the farmers.
 Cropping system is known to contribute to disease pressure in a positive or a negative way (Agrios 2005).